Grant-Archibald-MS/powerfuldev-testing/learning/02-getting-setup.md

 # Getting setup

+## Pre-requisites Check

+Validate that you have completed the pre-requisites check of the [Introduction](01-introduction.md) have been completed.

+## Solution Setup

 If you don't have an environment with the Button Clicker solution, follow these steps to import the solution.

 > **Note**